nielskee/draft-articles/TechnicalHiringPart1.md

 ## Communicate, But Don't Specify

-You don't have to look far for terrible job specifications, and I won't inflict any on you here<sup>[3](#fn3)</sup>.
+You don't have to look far for terrible job specifications, and I won't inflict any on you here.
 Most job specifications for developer roles are endless laundry-lists of technologies, frameworks, languages and platforms.
 They're low-level specifications for machines, not people.

-But some companies get this __very right__.
+But some companies get this _very right_.
 Here's an example of a recent open role from FanDuel for an entry-level mobile developer.
 Right at the head of the page, there's this statement: